 The goals of this sacramental preparation program are to assist the aspirant/candidate to discern in depth what God’s particular call to him might be, to enable the aspirant /candidate and his spouse to enter upon the particular tasks and responsibilities of this sacrament with informed consent, to receive worthily the particular grace of this sacrament, to acquire the knowledge and skills necessary to the performance of these tasks and responsibilities and to take up his role in the order of deacons within the general diocesan ministerium.
-Most commonly four-and-one-half years are devoted to preparation for this sacrament.
+Most commonly five years are devoted to preparation for this sacrament.

 While remembering that it is the husband who is in formation, the wife of the aspirant/candidate should be involved in the formation program in appropriate ways in order to insure her informed consent to the husband’s reception of the sacrament of Orders, to strengthen her awareness of the husband’s diaconal vocation and to help her to accept the challenges and changes that will take place should her husband be ordained (National Directory 138-139).
 The goals of this program, therefore, extend in their own way to the spouse.